 Just as keeping a first aid kit readily available is important, you need to have basic training for dealing with various medical situations.
 It is said that 90% of lives can be saved if proper first aid is given to the victim at the right time.

 Common colds, head lice, flu, chickenpox, measles, Hepatitis A, pinworms are some of the most frequent ailments related to children in off-grid locations.
 So, it is important that you can identify the symptoms and take proper care until the time you can get medical help.

 - Keep some necessary medicines readily available.

-- Take first aid and CPR courses and specifically learn how to handle injuries and ailments common for children.
+- Take a first aid and CPR courses and specifically learn how to handle injuries and ailments common to children.

 What About Learning and Schooling?
 Will They Have Good Educational Opportunities?

 Every parent aims to provide a relatively standard education for their children.
 But for many off-the-grid families who live in such remote locations, traveling to the nearest school every day isn’t a practical option.